daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 However, there still a space for improvements:
 - I assume that bit stream implementation can be optimized further.
 Nonetheless, I tried my best to squeeze the performance out of it
-- Since normals and tangents are unit vectors even after compression, instead of storing them in fp16 unfolded octahedron, I could extract 15 bit mantissa + 1 sign bit of each of them, effectively preserving much more precision.
+- Since normals and tangents are unit vectors even after compression, instead of storing unfolded octahedron's "UV" in fp16 , I could extract 15 bit mantissa + 1 sign bit from each coordinate, effectively preserving much more precision.
 Yet I am not sure how complex would decoding be, so for now I left it as-is.

 Thanks for reading!